ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 1. Validates if the received PRID contains number of digits as configured by the ADMIN
 1. In absence of the configured length, validates if the PRID received should contain 14 digits
-1. Validates the PRID received follows the PRID generation logic
+1. Validates the PRID received as per the PRID generation logic

 1. In case of Exceptions, triggers relevant error messages